 Labour backs 25 per cent corporation tax rate amid calls to scrap rise ahead of budget

-Labour backs the government’s plans to keep the planned corporation tax rise to 25 per cent amid “siren calls” to scrap the move ahead of the budget.
+Labour will back the government’s bod to keep the planned corporation tax rise to 25 per cent amid “siren calls” to scrap the move ahead of the budget.

 It comes as the shadow chancellor is set to say Britain must be in “lockstep” with the G7 and work to “incentivise investment”, at the announcement of a review of business taxes.